jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-value-of-values.md

 Yeah?
 No.  Anybody use a log that does not put time stamps on every entry?
 No, of course not.
 How could we possibly understand what our systems were doing if we did not have this information?
 How could we make decisions?
 We know there is no way.
 No way.
-So we don't do this.
+So we do not do this.